rzavala1989/ReactNativeWallet/README.md

 - [ ] Tabbed Navigation

-## Contributing

-Contributions are always welcome!

 ## Feedback

-If you have any feedback, please reach out to me at heyfreaker@gmail.com
+If you have any feedback, please reach out to me at zavala.ricardo.m@gmail.com